 The BISSELL PowerForce Helix is great on high-pile carpet.
 It easily picks up pet hair, and although it doesn't pick up as much small or large debris in comparison to its performance on low-pile carpet, it still picks up over half of this debris.
 That said, you can also adjust the vacuum's surface-type to better suit your carpet level, which may improve its high-pile performance, but your mileage may vary.

 The BISSELL PowerForce Helix 2191 has sub-par maneuverability.
-As it doesn't have a rotating head, you need to make larger motions to navigate around your space.
+Since it doesn't have a rotating head like the Kenmore Intuition Bagged, you need to make larger motions to navigate around your space.
 It can be difficult to get underneath tables or chairs as its dirt compartment is bulky and can get in the way.
 While it's easier to clean furniture, if you're using the hose, the vacuum can tip over or its brushroll can catch on the carpet.
 Unlike the Hoover WindTunnel Tempo Bagged, which has a brushroll you can turn on and off, rug tassels can get stuck in BISSELL's brushroll and move it around.

 Note that the vacuum's brushroll continuously spins when upright.
 The head should be placed in a higher setting to avoid damaging your floor.
 Changing the head levels can be a little inconvenient as you need to crouch to reach the dial.